samsel/samsel.github.io/source/about/index.md

 ---

 <p align="center">
-  I am Software engineer currently working at PayPal.
+  I am a software engineer currently working at PayPal.
   I love to build web and ios native applications.
   I post all my learning and thoughts in this site.